-Todd was also the lead cosponsor of the Endless Frontier Act that recently passed through the Senate, which holds China accountable, while also creating, and preparing Hoosiers for 21st Century high-wage technology jobs.
+Todd was also the lead cosponsor of the CHIPS and Science Act passed in 2022, which holds China accountable, while also creating, and preparing Hoosiers for 21st Century high-wage technology jobs.

 In addition to legislative work, Todd was instrumental in identifying and recommending to President Trump a fellow Hoosier, Amy Coney Barrett, to the United States Court of Appeals for the Seventh Circuit and then to the United States Supreme Court for her lifetime appointment.

 As President Joe Biden and Vice President Kamala Harris continue to ignore the humanitarian crisis on the southern border, Todd knows it is more important than ever to offer commonsense alternatives to their liberal agenda.